Roasted Cherry Tomato Soup Recipe

 Sauté the Aromatics

 Into a large Dutch oven, pour a tablespoon-ish of good olive oil and heat it to shimmering.
-Add some diced celery, diced shallots, and diced red onion.
+Add some diced celery, diced shallots, and chopped red onion.

-Allow this trilogy to sauté over medium heat for about 10 minutes until some pieces are translucent and others mildly golden.
-Using a wooden spoon, push all to one side of the Dutch oven.
+Allow this trilogy to sauté over medium heat for 10 minutes until some pieces are translucent and others mildly golden.
+Push all to one side of the Dutch oven using a wooden spoon.

-Add 4 tablespoons of tomato paste directly into the space you’ve created.
-Using the same wooden spoon, try as best you can to ‘spread’ the tomato paste over the bottom half of the Dutch oven.
+Add four tablespoons of tomato paste directly into the space you’ve created.
+Using the same wooden spoon, try to ‘spread’ the tomato paste over the bottom half of the Dutch oven.

 Cook the tomato paste for several minutes before stirring it and re-spreading it.
 You are coaxing a burn, and the sugar in the tomato paste will begin to turn a lovely shade of brown, caramelizing that sugar the longer it cooks.